industrial-edge/connectivity-tester/docs/Installation.md

 - Connect your Industrial Edge App Publisher to your docker engine
 - Connect your Industrial Edge App Publisher to your Industrial Edge Management System

-### Upload  App using the Industrial Edge App Publisher
+### Upload the app using the Industrial Edge App Publisher

 - Create a new application using the Industrial Edge App Publisher
 - You may use the provided [icon](/docs/graphics/conntest_edge.png)